douglasdsda/douglasdsda/README.md

  # Hi, I'm Douglas 👋

-💻 Front-end Developer at Tecprime.
+💻 Front-end Developer at Wcore.

 ## About me 🖊